 - how long you think you will receive benefits,

 - your health and

 - whether anyone else in your family can get benefits on your record.

-Select the "Apply for Retirement" button above.
+Select the "Apply for Retirement Benefits" button (above).

 You'll go through a series of screens that will ask you questions about yourself, your family and your work.